As UID 2.0 enters beta testing in Australia, a leading publisher offers insights into the benefits of the privacy-conscious identity solution

 What is it about UID 2.0 that answers some of these privacy concerns?

-Unified ID is attractive to publishers firstly as it’s an independent industry solution.
+Unified ID is attractive to publishers firstly as it’s an open-source and independent industry solution.
 This promotes collaboration and removes barriers for publishers and brands that can often arise in the programmatic space from creating multiple similar products.

 Importantly it will increase transparency and control for consumers who are becoming increasingly more skeptical and conscious of the use of their data across the internet.
 UID surfaces a new level of control for the user and invites them into the conversation, while at the same time future proofs data-driven marketing, measurement, and attribution for brands and publishers which underpins the economics of content creation across the internet.